Colleges care about the kind of people they admit.

 • Extracurricular activities are defined as any involvements outside a student’s regular coursework.

 • It is a myth that colleges want well-rounded students.
-In fact, what they’re looking for is a well-rounded freshman class.
+What they are looking for is students who are focused on one, two or three activities in which they are totally involved, if not passionate.
+In the end, they want a well-rounded freshman class.

 • Sometimes colleges are more impressed with out-of-school activities than they are with in-school activities.